xav-b/taskbook/build.md

 - [ ] IDEA Hook system to implement a plugin system (post-delete, post-create, ...)
 - [ ] IDEA Have a `theme` where colors and all are abstracted as `primary`, `secondary`, etc... (at the very least get the `grey` customised)

+- [ ] FIXME install latest dependencies of chalk, clipboard and update-notifier
 - [ ] FIXME Running `tb estimate` twice may create 2 t-shirt sizes
 - [ ] FIXME Typing a wrong command and having all the boards returned is not helpful nor intuitive
 - [ ] FIXME NaNm worked / NaNm estimated (or n.a.)